Voynich Manuscript — Shiny Side Out

 Ghost images — unmatched reverses

 On f.21, f.22, f.55, and f.65 the ghost bleed-through from the reverse page does not match the current facing folio.
-Suggests the manuscript was rebound and some pages moved from their original positions.
+Direct physical evidence of rebinding and page resequencing.

 Resolved — Previously Unknown, Now Explained